MicrosoftDocs/visualstudio-docs/docs/python/python-support-options-and-settings-in-visual-studio.md

 (**Environment** > **Fonts and Colors** tab within the **Text Editor** group.)

 The names of the Python options are all prefixed with **Python** and are self-explanatory.
-The default font for all Visual Studio color themes is 10pt Consolas regular (not bold).
+The default font for all Visual Studio color themes is 10 pt Consolas regular (not bold).
 The default colors vary by theme.
 Typically, you change a font or color if you find it difficult to read text with the default settings.

 ![Python font and color options](media/options-fonts-and-colors.png)